sghall/react-compound-slider/docs/src/pages/getting-started/features.md

 - ** Compound component design provides maximum customizability ✓**
   - Makes no assumptions about your markup
   - Precise control over user interactions and styling
-  - Easily handle toggling interaction for disabled or loading states
+  - Easily handle disabled or loading states

 - ** Only 17kb gzipped ✓**
   - Less than half the size of similar slider libs